 During Stroke Foundation consultations with working age stroke survivors, returning to work emerged as a significant issue.
 Survivors told us they needed to work for financial reasons, but beyond that they also valued the intrinsic rewards of work.
 Survivors felt employers and service providers did not understand the impact of stroke, especially when their disability was not clearly visible.
-Importantly, there is an absence of effective resources targeted at survivors, employers and service providers, giving them the information they need to support people to find their way back to work after stroke.
+Importantly, there is an absence of effective resources targeted at survivors, employers and service providers, providing the information needed to support people to find their way back to work after stroke.